josefnorlin/josefnorlin.github.io/_posts/2020-02-29-windows-like-a-mac-(for-developers).md

 image:  2020-02-29-windows-like-a-mac-(for-developers).png
 comments: true
 ---
 In my experience, Macs are great but expensive, Hackintosh too much work and Linux lacks Adobe's Creative Suite.
 That's why I present you with this guide to make Windows work more like a Mac.
+Following all the steps your PC keybindings will be more like your Mac's, you'll get a powerful Unix-terminal using Oh My Zsh working with Visual Studio Code, a Spotlight/Alfred-like-launcher and a better way to take screenshots.
+All-in-all your Windows PC will work a lot more like your Mac.

 ## Keybindings
 The biggest difference for the keyboard between Mac and PC is that the Cmd key in Mac does what the Ctrl key in Windows does (and they have switched places too).
 So the first thing to do is remap them: